ASOS/OctopusStepTemplateCi/README.md

 `New-ScriptValidationTest` - This will create a stub script validation test powershell file as a starting point for a new test.

-## Future/outstanding improvements
-- [ ] improve support for PSScriptAnalyzer tests
-- [ ] publish to powershell gallery
-- [ ] investigate how this can tie in with the new 'Store scripts in nuget package' [feature](https://github.com/OctopusDeploy/Issues/issues/2189) in 3.3.0
-- [ ] ensure that the [breaking change](http://docs.octopusdeploy.com/display/OD/Sensitive+Properties+API+Changes+in+Release+3.3) around sensitive properties in 3.3.0 doesn't affect things

 ## License

 Copyright 2016 ASOS.com Limited